AlexLop22/HoopTech-Trainers/README.md

 # HOOPTECH TRAINER MISSION STATEMENT

-- At HoopTech Trainers, our mission is to empower NBA players to achieve their highest level of shooting excellence.
-We believe in harnessing the power of technology and robotics to transform and elevate the art of basketball shooting.
-Our robots are dedicated to enabling players to reach new heights in precision, consistency, and performance on the court.
+- At HoopTech Trainers, our mission is to revolutionize injury prevention in basketball through cutting-edge AI technology.
+We are committed to leveraging artificial intelligence to create a safer and more sustainable athletic experience for players.
+Our goal is to empower athletes with personalized, proactive, and data-driven solutions that enhance performance and reduce the risk of injuries.